tuommii/21shell/README.md

 ### Bugs
 - [ ] Prompt displayed twice in read_again()
+- [ ] Remove hardcoded clipboard message and check how its done on OS X

+### Needs more testing
+- [ ] Memory leaks (leaks in lexer - exec & parser not really)

 ### History (for 42sh at least)
 - [ ]           Trailing pipe and open quotes -> update history!